sageserpent-open/NTestCaseBuilder/README.markdown

 10. A strength - the strength of guarantee a factory makes about the coverage of combinations of levels from different test variables.
 The higher the strength, the more test variables a combination can refer to in the guarantee - and the longer the sequence of test cases will be to meet that guarantee.

+NOTE: testing with a strength of 2 is commonly known as 'pairwise testing'.

 Walk me through an example!
 ---------------------------